 The length and stage of some prawns could not be assessed because they were scavenged.

 We think there is likely a bias in which prawns were scavenged.
-Longer treatments-> more dead prawns-> more scavenged prawns -> fewer with length data.
+Longer treatments-> more dead prawns-> more scavenged prawns -> fewer with length/stage data.

-Could we analyze the size and stage distributions of alive vs dead prawns to see if they are different?

-Could we Impute stage data where length data are present?
+Question: Could we impute stage data where length data are present?

-Our current stage distinctions are as follows: 0=juvenile, 1=male, 2=transitional and 3=female.
+Answer: Our current stage distinctions are as follows: 0=juvenile, 1=male, 2=transitional and 3=female.
 We could simplify this.
-For example, 0=male or juvenile and 1=transitional or female.This would preserve the biologically relevant distinctions (in my opinion, open to discussion) and make it easier to impute stage data for individuals who have length but not stage.
+For example, 0=male or juvenile and 1=transitional or female.
+This would retain important biological distinctions and allow us to impute stage data.
+We would choose a length above which prawns with no stage data would be considered transitional/female and below which would be juveniles and males.